linkedin/venice/docs/dev_guide/code_coverage_guide.md

 ### Description
 This will check the overall code coverage at the submodule level.
-Jacoco generates the report based off the current submodule, perform the coverage verification and fail the build if the coverage is below the threshold.
+Jacoco generates the report based off the current submodule, performs the coverage verification and fails the build if the coverage is below the threshold.
 The threshold, targets at the branch coverage, is defined in the `build.gradle` of each submodule independently.